SewerynKaminski/Advent-of-Code-in-V/modules/year2021/day7/README.md

 Your puzzle answer was 89791146.

-Both parts of this puzzle are complete!
-They provide two gold stars: **
+**Both parts of this puzzle are complete!
+They provide two gold stars:** ⭐ :star: